Before you begin

 When you eat less than your TDEE, your body makes up the difference by burning fat.
 So if you eat 300 calories less, your body will burn 300 calories from stored fat.

 A bigger deficit = faster fat loss, but don’t overdo it.
-If your deficit is too big, you’ll feel tired, hungry, and may lose muscle.
+If your deficit is too big, you’ll feel tired, hungry and may become anxious.
 Never eat below your BMR!

 Choose Deficit Based on Body Fat %